skeema/skeema/doc/config.md

 **String** options may be set to any string of 0 or more characters.

 **Enum** options behave like string options, except the set of allowed values is restricted.
 The option reference lists what values are permitted in each case.
+Values are case-insensitive.

 **Regular expression** options are used for string-matching.
 The value should be supplied *without* any surrounding delimiter; for example, use `--ignore-schema='^test.*'`, **NOT** `--ignore-schema='/^test.*/'`.
 To make a match be case-insensitive, put `(?i)` at the beginning of the regex.
 For example, `--ignore-schema='(?i)^test.*'` will match "TESTING", "Test", "test", etc.